-What this means for OSU Extension, in general:
+What this means for OSU Extension, specifically:

-- Face masks are not required to be worn inside or outside at 4-H camp (day or overnight) for ALL employees AND clientele.
+- Face masks are not required to be worn inside or outside at 4-H camp (day or overnight) for all employees and clientele.

 - There should be no asking about vaccination status or any sharing of vaccination status except for your own self-disclosure.
 In other words, you can share your vaccination status, but you are not to share anyone else’s status, even if they self-disclosed.

-- Everyone who feels more comfortable continuing to wear a mask is encouraged to do so; and there should be no stigma attached to this personal choice and no comments, questioning, or shaming of those who are wearing a mask.
+- Anyone who feels more comfortable continuing to wear a mask is encouraged to do so; and there should be no stigma attached to this personal choice and no comments, questioning, or shaming of those who are wearing a mask.

 All other health and safety guidance is still in effect, such as physical distancing and sanitizing.

-Local guidance (i.e., local health department, local landlord or building requirements, etc.) prevails, if there are more stringent requirements.
+Again, local guidance (i.e., local health department, local landlord or building requirements, etc.) prevails, if there are more stringent requirements.

 Please include this message in your pre-meeting/event/program communications with clientele –Individuals and/or family members may not attend if they or anyone living their household is experiencing any of the following symptoms: fever, cough, shortness of breath, loss of sense of taste or smell, or has been directly exposed (confirmed or suspected) to COVID-19 if they are not fully vaccinated.

 You are also welcome to include this message in your pre-meeting/event/program communications with clientele – COVID-19 vaccinations are our best current protection against infection and a fatal outcome.
-Fully vaccinated individuals are not required to wear a face mask; however we strongly recommend eligible, but unvaccinated, individuals to continue to properly wear a face mask when social distancing cannot be maintained.

 A reminder: As has been the case to date, know that these guidelines may be modified at any time if conditions change, and/or if the guidance is not followed, and/or if a local health department issues more stringent requirements.